hurui200320/utf8-ctc/README.md

 ```bash
 ./ctc decode -t "1131, 0561, 2676, 7230, 4767, 9976, 5363, 5212, 0701, 5934, 1226, 9975"
 ```

+### Encryption

+Starting from v0.1.0, I added a Transposition Cipher using VMPC random generator.
+It supports symmetric encryption (offers only the `-k string` option) and asymmetric encryption (offering both `-k string` and `--dh hex`) to use X25519 ECDH.

+When using symmetric encryption, the key from `-k key` will be encoded using UTF-8 and apply SH3-256.
+The result hash will be used as the seed of VMPC generator.

+When using asymmetric encryption, the key will be encoded by UTF-8 and apply SHA3-256.
+Then use is as our private key to perform X25519 ECDH, the result will be hashed by SHA3-256, and the hash will be used as the encryption key.

+Use `./ctc pubkey key` to calculate the public key when using `-k key`.

+The encryption is based on Transposition Cipher.
+The implementation is `#randomize` and `#derandomize` in [Utils.kt](./src/main/kotlin/info/skyblond/ctc/Utils.kt)

+One time of randomization is not safe.
+So you can use `-n` to set the iteration amount.
+By default, it's 1.2 million times.

 ## Internal design